|

 will Perform, after the Concert,

-The much-admired Farce called [centered]
+The much-admired Farce called

-Tickets to be had of Miss Emily Pieck at the House of Mr. Henry
+Tickets to be had of Miss EMILY PIECK at the House of Mr. HENRY

-Austin, Middle Street, Bridge Town; at the Royal Gazette Office, at the Union
+AUSTIN, Middle Street, Bridge Town; at the Royal Gazette Office, at the Union

-Coffee House, and of - Obermuller Esq.
+Coffee House, and of - OBERMULLER Esq.

-Spermaceti Lamp Oil and Wood Hoops, [heading]
+Spermaceti Lamp Oil and Wood Hoops,

 Perry and Cyder,